eu-cpsc215/program-messageboxtimeout/README.md

 ## Requirements

 Your program must display a Windows message box using the `MessageBoxTimeoutA` function.
 The message box must have the following properties:
-- The main text of the message box should say, "This message will automatically close in 5 seconds."
+- The main text of the message box must say, "This message will automatically close in 5 seconds."
-- The title of the message box should display your name.
+- The title of the message box must display your name.
-- The message box should show an information icon on the left side of the dialog by using the `MB_ICONINFORMATION` type flag.
+- The message box must show an information icon on the left side of the dialog by using the `MB_ICONINFORMATION` type flag.
-- The message box should be configured to automatically close in five seconds.
+- The message box must be configured to automatically close in five seconds.

 Here is an example screenshot of what the message box should look like: